AI and no-code make an amazing team.

 New to Bubble and AI?
 Try a template

 If you’re brand new to Bubble and/or AI, templates — pre-made apps that you can import into your project to get things started — are the fastest way to see how artificial intelligence can flow through a Bubble app.
-Here are two AI-focused templates you can try for free:
+Here are three AI-focused templates you can try for free:

 - Ez Dashboard + OpenAI: Originally designed for out-of-the-box dashboard functionality, this popular, free template now includes a dozen pre-made OpenAI solutions.